razor-x/config-curator/README.md

 }]

 /* Export each value set above.
+ * The export may be a plain object as below, or a function, promise,
+ * or async function that returns the plain object.
  * Simply do not export an option to use the default.
  */
 module.exports = {